a7a7-7/KrunkerAPI/README.md

 Return value: `*Profile`, `message`.
 This returns a pointer to the `Profile` object along with the original `decodedMessage`.
+If the profile does not exist, it returns nill.

 The keys and values from `decodedMessage` are outlined above, but some fields remain unclear.
 Help would be appreciated for those.